scholrly/neo4django/README.rst

 **neo4django** is an Object Graph Mapper that let's you use familiar Django model definitions and queries against the Neo4j graph database.

 The library is tested against Django 1.4.4 and Neo4j version 1.8.2.
+Docs are on `ReadTheDocs <https://neo4django.readthedocs.org/en/latest/>`_.

 .. image:: https://secure.travis-ci.org/scholrly/neo4django.png?branch=master